Logo, home button

 The boy must have felt his self-respect and pride as an older brother stripped away, causing him to object to his sister’s admiration of Priscilla.
 And then, at the most inopportune moment, Schult happened to pass by.
 Unable to take back his words, the situation had soon spiraled out of control.

 “When you add it all up, the truth’s pretty obvious,” Al continued.
 “It’s no one’s fault, really.
-I’d just call it bad timing…or maybe just an unlucky star.”
+I’d just call it bad timing…or maybe just your stars were bad.”

 “Hmm?
 Did you figure something out, Sir Al?”
 Schult asked as Al nodded to himself thoughtfully.
 Schult turned and looked up at him, tugging at the hem of his vest.